rose-collectionservices/collection-services-manual/05-DESCRIPTION/readme.md

 **Required:** Required at all levels.

-The date statement reflects the entire span of time during which a collection (or component of a collection) was created, accumulated, and maintained by the creator.
+At the collection level, the date field reflects the entire span of time during which a collection (or component of a collection) was created, accumulated, and maintained by the creator.
 It should be repeated at every level of the finding aid.
 Dates may be inclusive, approximate, predominant (bulk), or single.

 For inclusive dates, use the years only.
 For single dates, use the year alone unless describing a single item, in which case use the year followed by the